Tommy Eytle: Acting career

 During the 1950s he was introduced to acting when he auditioned for a few radio plays.
 Throughout his career he appeared in many BBC radio plays (mostly by black dramatists), which included The Barren One (1958) with Cleo Laine; Lorca's Yerma by Sylvia Wynter; Jan Carew's The Riverman (1968) and Milk in the Coffee (1975).
 Other radio plays included Carnival in Trinidad (1975) and God in the Water (1983).

 Eytle was also a veteran stage actor.
 He appeared with Norman Beaton, Mona Hammond and Rudolph Walker at the Royal Court Theatre in Mustapha Matura's acclaimed 1974 Play Mas, which Eytle also performed in the radio adaptation in 1975.
 In 1981 he appeared in Measure for Measure at the National Theatre, being one of several actors in the all-black cast.
+He also played the role of Broderick in the debut production of Leave Taking at the Liverpool Playhouse in 1987.

 Eytle appeared in films such as Naked Fury (1959), The Criminal (1960), The Hi-Jackers (1963), Where Has Poor Mickey Gone?
 (1964), and on television in programmes such as The Big Pride (ITV, 1961), a psychological drama about a prison breakout in Guyana written by Jan Carew and Sylvia Wynter.
 Other credits included Danger Man (1965); The Spies (1966); Adam Adamant Lives!
 (1966); The Saint (1967); The Troubleshooters (1970); Never Say Die (1970); Special Branch (1974); Quiller (1975); Rumpole of the Bailey (1983); Johnny Jarvis (1983) and Casualty (1987) and Bob's Weekend (1996), among others.

 His most notable role was playing the Trinidadian charmer, Jules Tavernier, in BBC's EastEnders from 1990 to 1997.
 The introduction of the Tavernier family heralded the first time that an entire family had joined the programme all at once.
 Their introduction was also a well-intentioned attempt to portray a wider range of black characters than had previously been achieved on the show.
 Eytle played the role for seven years, remaining after the departures of all of his on-screen family.
 Towards the end of his time on the show his character became semi-regular, and his appearances became increasingly sparse due to Eytle's poor-health.
 He was never given an official exit from the series, but was not featured again after December 1997.